Best Hotels in Istanbul: Sultanahmet, Bosphorus & Bebek (2026)

 Price: €800–6,000/night | Location: Muallim Naci Caddesi 68, Kuruçeşme

-Les Ottomans Hotel (the most exclusive small hotel in Istanbul — the extraordinary 10 suites in an extraordinary restored 18th-century yali (the extraordinary wooden Ottoman waterfront mansion — the most prestigious residential building type in Turkish architectural tradition: the extraordinary overhanging upper floors, the extraordinary Ottoman lattice windows (kafes), and the extraordinary private Bosphorus landing stage), the extraordinary private hamam (the finest hotel Turkish bath in Istanbul — the extraordinary original Ottoman hammam conversion), and the extraordinary Bosphorus access (the extraordinary private water taxi from the extraordinary Les Ottomans private dock to the extraordinary Sultanahmet and the extraordinary Üsküdar — the finest private water transport in Istanbul)).
+Les Ottomans is the most exclusive small hotel in Istanbul: 10 suites in a restored 18th-century yali, the wooden Ottoman waterfront mansion that is the most prestigious residential building type in Turkish architecture, with overhanging upper floors, Ottoman lattice windows (kafes), and a private Bosphorus landing stage.
+The private hamam — a converted original Ottoman hammam — is the best hotel Turkish bath in the city, and a private water taxi runs from the hotel’s own dock to Sultanahmet and Üsküdar, the smoothest private water transport in Istanbul.

 Beyoğlu — The Contemporary District